Houston Lands New Cougar Pride Leader as Westfall Joins UH Athletics

 - Houston Lands New Cougar Pride Leader as Westfall Joins UH Athletics

-Houston sports fans have another reason to keep an eye on the University of Houston.
+Houston Sports fans have another reason to watch the University of Houston.
 UH Athletics has announced that Westfall is joining the department to lead Cougar Pride, the fundraising arm that helps power support for Cougar Athletics.

 It is a leadership move that matters well beyond an office title.
 Cougar Pride plays a major role in connecting donors, alumni, and fans to the future of Houston athletics.
 As the Cougars continue building momentum in a major-conference era, strong leadership in that space can help shape everything from student-athlete resources to the overall fan experience.